systemd/systemd/docs/ENVIRONMENT.md

   devices sysfs path are actually backed by sysfs.
 Relaxing this verification is useful for testing purposes.

+* `$SYSTEMD_UDEV_EXTRA_TIMEOUT_SEC=` — Specifies an extra timespan that the
+  udev manager process waits for a worker process kills slow programs specified by IMPORT{program}=, PROGRAM=, or RUN=, and finalizes the processing event.
+  If the worker process cannot finalize the event within the specified timespan, the worker process is killed by the manager process.
+Defaults to 10 seconds.

 `udevadm` and `systemd-hwdb`:

 * `SYSTEMD_HWDB_UPDATE_BYPASS=` — If set to "1", execution of hwdb updates is skipped